Krystallo Estate is located in North East Victoria on the Midland Highway between Mansfield and Benalla.

-Varieties include Shiraz, Cabernet Sauvignon, Merlot, Cabernet Merlot and more recently Semillion.
+Varieties include Shiraz, Cabernet Sauvignon, Merlot, Cabernet Merlot, Semillon and more recently Rose, and Malvasia.
 The cool climate and close proximity to Lake Nillahcootie, allows for the production of premium wines.

 Harvest normally occurs in early April when the fruit has fully ripened and sugar levels are optimal.
 Cropping levels range from 2.5 to 3.5 tonnes per acre, depending upon the variety.
 At full production the vineyard produces approximately 50 tonnes of grapes.
 Picking is undertaken by hand to minimize the need for sulphur, which often must be added to mechanically harvested fruit to prevent early fermentation by naturally occurring yeasts.
 The fruit is loaded into 500kg picking bins and transported as quickly as practicable to the winery for crushing.